-A. Project components
+Α. Project components

 As a result of economic, social, environmental, climatic and other shocks, many vulnerable groups and individuals in the dry zone of Sri Lanka and India's dry eastern states are at risk of increased food and nutrition insecurity.
 This risk is exacerbated by currently inadequate coping capacities.
 The inter-linked vulnerabilities and barriers to climate change adaptation require targeted strategies to overcome them.
-The project components, outcomes, outputs and activities developed to translate the project objectives into concrete actions will enable community members to make climate-risk-informed decisions and better plan their livelihood strategies over short-, medium-and long-term time frames.
+The project components, outcomes, outputs and activities developed to translate the project objectives into concrete actions will enable community members to make climate-risk-informed decisions and better plan their livelihood strategies over short-, mediumand long-term time frames.
 Improved access to financial services will help to ensure sustainability beyond the life of the project.

 Through participatory and bottom-up approaches, the project will enable the use of targeted last mile climate and weather information packaged with agricultural advisories, to develop and adopt specific adaptation measures best suited for a range of livelihoods in different localities in the dryland areas, as determined by the needs of community members.
-An integrated development approach will be followed at household, group and community level, that brings together restoration/rehabilitation of minor irrigation reservoirs and associated infrastructure, agroforestry, horticulture, water conservation, integrated farming systems with farm ponds, multi-layered cropping patterns and enhanced post-harvest technologies.
+An integrated development approach will be followed at household, group and community level, that brings together restoration/rehabilitation of minor irrigation reservoirs and associated infrastructure. agroforestry, horticulture, water conservation, integrated farming systems with farm ponds, multi-layered cropping patterns and enhanced post-harvest technologies.
 Climate-resilient and nutritious varieties of cereals, pulses, vegetables, fruit, fish, poultry and small livestock will be promoted.
-Livelihoods diversification and enhanced climate resilience and food security of vulnerable communities across the dry zone of Sri Lanka and the states in eastern coast of India, and provide valuable lessons for scaling out, both within and beyond the two countries.
+Livelihoods diversification and enhanced access to financial services will promote sustainability of the proposed interventions.
+This will result in enhanced climate resilience and food security of vulnerable communities across the dry zone of Sri Lanka and the states in eastern coast of India, and provide valuable lessons for scaling out, both within and beyond the two countries.